 - Q.1-7.
 Please provide in an Excel spreadsheet the operating expenses by FERC O&M and A&G and other expense accounts by month from January 2013 through December 2017 for each generating unit that the Company has retired or plans to retire during that five-year period.
 Provide a copy of all assumptions, data, and calculations, including electronic spreadsheets with all formulas intact - A.1-7.
 See attachment being provided in Excel format.
-The Tyrone steam plant was retired on February 28, 2013.
-Continuing costs charged and forecasted attributable to Tyrone are related to ongoing costs to oversee maintenance of the structures at the site.
-The assumption included in base and test year periods is that the Green River Coal Steam plant will retire on April 16, 2016.
-O&M costs remaining in the plans past the retirement date are related to five employees remaining at the plant to provide supervisory oversight over maintenance of remaining structures and to monitor environmental needs.
+The assumption included in base and test year periods is that the Cane Run Coal Steam plant will retire on April 30, 2015.
+O&M costs remaining in the plans past the retirement date is for maintenance of remaining structures at the plant to keep it secure and in a "dry" state.